brawlins/brettrawlins.com/src/posts/2013-04-02-setting-up-dynamic-virtual-hosts-on-your-mac.md

 1. a line in my hosts file (so the site gets served locally)
 2. a VirtualHost directive in my vhosts file (to tell apache where to find the web files)

 This quickly becomes unsustainable.
 How would it be if I could just add a new folder to my apache web root and immediately load the new site in my browser?
-The following setup (adapted from [Glen Scott](http://www.glenscott.co.uk/blog/2012/11/10/simple-development-hosts-on-mac/){:target="_blank"}) makes that possible!
+The following setup (adapted from <a href="http://www.glenscott.co.uk/blog/2012/11/10/simple-development-hosts-on-mac/" target="_blank">Glen Scott</a>) makes that possible!

 This setup uses the subdomain "local" for all locally developed sites.
 So if I'm working on a site called "blah.com", my local version would be at "local.blah.com".
 Here's how you do it: